otonashixav/solid-flip/README.md

 ### cssEnter / cssExit

 Uses classes to animate transitions.
-The only parameter is an object containing four optional properties: `from`, `active`, and `to`, which should each contain a string of classes that should be applied before, throughout, and during (but not before) entering or exiting, and `name`, which if provided will be suffixed with `-enter-from`, `-enter-active`, `-enter-to`, and the same with exit, and applied at the respective times as well.
-Note that these classes are not applied while the element is not actively entering or exiting.
+The only parameter is an object containing four optional properties: `from`, `active`, and `to`, which should each contain a string of classes that should be applied during the first frame of, throughout, and after the first frame of entering and exiting, and `name`, which if provided will be suffixed with `-enter-from`, `-enter-active`, `-enter-to`, and the same with exit, and applied at the respective times as well. `to` classes will remain on the element.
 Additionally, all elements must have a transition duration set via either active, class or inline style, or have an active class which supplies a css animation, such that either a `transitionend` or `animationend` event is fired once the element has finished the entering or exiting animation or transition.

 ```tsx
 <Transition